Background on WakeUp

 - Multiple registered computers – individual users can register up to 20 computers that can be awoken using a single click from the Web WakeUp website

-- Corporate branding – the website can be easily changed so that the appearance suits your corporate needs.
-You can add links to wake specific computers to you own sites, such as the company intranet
+- Corporate branding – the website is easily changed so that the appearance suits your corporate needs.
+You can add links to wake specific computers to your own sites, such as the company intranet

 - Web WakeUp for iPhone and iPad – Web WakeUp is available as an iPhone and iPad application that can be downloaded from the Apple store